yehaha9876/gitlab/doc/administration/job_artifacts.md

       you will be given an option to define a default storage artifacts for all new files.

+### Migrate legacy traces

+> Introduced in GitLab 10.5.

+From 10.5, each job trace is stored as an artifact.
+This gives us a lot of flexibility, such as uploading traces to ObjectStorage.

+Although, legacy traces which had been generated before 10.5 are still stored as non-artifact files.
+To turn those legacy trace files into artifacts, run `gitlab-rake gitlab:artifacts:migrate['.']`.

 ## Expiring artifacts

 If an expiry date is used for the artifacts, they are marked for deletion